This post was originally written on September 15, 2011. One year prior to that no one had ever heard of me and I rarely saw a comment here on my blog.

 - The comment you left has nothing to do with the blog post:

-I’m starting to get more of these now and I can tell you’re trying to help it make sense but I can see right through you.
+I can tell you’re trying to make your comment make sense but I can see right through you.
 One again, it’s obvious you’re only here for the link juice so I’m afraid you’re going to have to go someplace else for that.

 - You don’t speak English: